kenlowrie/smd/tests/in/misc.md

 Finally, keep in mind that final media will not be released until all invoices are paid in full.

+[var.divxp.close]

 [var.plain(t="Summary")]

 [var.divxp.open]
 If you would like to move forward with the project, here are the [UL(t="**next steps**")]:
 [var.divxp.close]

+// The manual way to do this ...
 [ol]
 [var.li(i="Choose a billing option")]
 [var.li(i="Iron out milestones")]